dekoning-lab/ezmap/README.md

 import Bio
 ```

-Once that is done you have all the VMAP prerequisites correctly setup on your computer.
+Once that is done you have all the EzMap prerequisites correctly setup on your computer.

 ##Configuration

-Before running VMAP it is important to have a few things setup.
+Before running EzMap it is important to have a few things setup.

  1. Create a **new folder** where all of the results will be placed.
  2. Make sure that you have moved all the original FASTQ files into a folder that contains only those files.
- 3. Configure the parameters within the param.config file that can be found in the main VMAP folder. *See the parameters section bellow to see what can be modified to suit your needs.*
+ 3. Configure the parameters within the param.config file that can be found in the main EzMap folder. *See the parameters section bellow to see what can be modified to suit your needs.*

-## Running VMAP
+## Running EzMap

-To run VMAP make sure you have installed it correctly and have configured the files and parameters correctly.
+To run EzMap make sure you have installed it correctly and have configured the files and parameters correctly.

 1. Open up a new terminal window.
-2. Navigate to the VMAP folder.
+2. Navigate to the EzMap folder.
-3. The following is the most basic command that VMAP will run.
+3. The following is the most basic command that EzMap will run.

 ```
-python3 VMAP.py -d /path/to/fasta/files/ -projDir /path/to/output/folder/ -mt 4
+python3 EzMap.py -d /path/to/fasta/files/ -projDir /path/to/output/folder/ -mt 4
 ```
-The above command will start sumbitting the different VMAP steps to the SLURM job manager.
+The above command will start sumbitting the different EzMap steps to the SLURM job manager.

 ## Viewing Results

-VMAP provides 2 different methods for viewing results.
+EzMap provides 2 different methods for viewing results.
 The program will generate an interactive html report as well as number of csv files containing the results.

 When running the program the project folder that is initially specified will contain the following items: